-Face F3 is deleted.

-• The start and end nodes of the deleted edge (nodes N3 and N5) are not removed.
+- Face F1 is redefined to consist of the area of the original faces F1 and F3. - Face F3 is deleted. - The start and end nodes of the deleted edge (nodes N3 and N5) are not removed.

 Any polygon features that were defined on both original faces are automatically redefined to be on the resulting face.
 For example, if a park named Adams Park had been defined on the original faces F1 and F3 in Figure 2-13, then after the removal of edge E7, Adams Park would be defined on face F1.